emilhe/dash-extensions-docs/transforms/serverside_output_transform.md

 ### Backend cleanup

 The default `FileSystemStore` doesn't include any clean up mechanism.
 Hence, the caching directory (per default `file_system_store`) will grow in size indefinitely as the app is used.
-If space is an issue, it is recommended to perform scheduled cleanups outside business hours, e.g. every night a 3 am.
+If space is an issue, it is recommended to perform scheduled cleanups outside business hours, I typically do it every night at 3 am.
 Other backends (e.g. Redis) performs the cleanup automatically.

 ### Memoization